brunosabot/streamline-card/README.md

    - Keep related templates together in the same file
    - Use clear, descriptive template names
    - Comment your templates to explain what they do
+   - Put shared templates in the templates directory and index them in manifest.json.

 2. **Variables:**